The id attribute just got more classy in HTML5

 …you get the idea.
 I remade the same demo page as before to use ids instead of classes.

-When writing CSS for this markup, you need to consider some rules.
+Writing CSS for this markup is tricky.
 For example, you can’t just use ## { color: #f00; } to target the element with id="#".
 Instead, you’ll have to escape the weird characters (in this case, the second #).
-Doing so will cancel the meaning of special CSS characters and allows you to refer to characters you cannot easily put in a document, like crazy Unicode shizzle.
+Doing so will cancel the meaning of special CSS characters and allows you to refer to characters you cannot easily type out, like crazy Unicode symbols.
+It gets even trickier if you need to use these escaped CSS selectors in JavaScript as well.

 Comments